slugrustle/numerical_routines/README.md

 ## Getting Started

-Take a look in the integer/ and The thermistor/ directories.
+Take a look in the integer/ and thermistor/ directories.

 ## Contributing